mannanzinat/All-Docs/docs/getting-started.md

    - Go to **Settings → Linked Devices**.
    - Tap **Link a Device** and scan the QR code.
 5. **Activate Your Session**
-   Once linked, your WhatsApp session will be active, and you’ll see your **API Key**.
+   Once linked, your WhatsApp session will be active, and you’ll see your **Device Key**.

-> 💡 **Tip:** Store your API Key securely.
+> 💡 **Tip:** Store your Device Key securely.
 Do not share it publicly.

 ---